rafid29mehda/IELTS-Study-Bot/Speaking/Part 2/README.md

 Although I don’t have a dog currently, I plan to get one in the near future as they bring a lot of joy, happiness and positive energy into a home.

 In short, dogs are my favorite animals because they are loyal, caring, and valuable in many aspects of life.
 I think they are truly man’s best friend.

+#### 20. Describe your neighborhood.
+**Sample Answer**
+I live in Gulshan, which is one of the most well-known neighborhoods in Dhaka city.
+It’s located in the northern part of the capital.
+Gulshan is a modern, well-planned, and vibrant neighbourhood.

+The area is clean, well-planned, and secure, with wide roads, great transport facilities, beautiful lakes, and a plenty of residential buildings, embassies and corporate offices.
+The place is convenient for me as everything is nearby.
+You can find grocery shops, shopping malls, hospitals and schools in walking distance.
+While it can get crowded during working hours due to the commercial offices, it becomes calmer and more relaxed in the evenings.
+The area is also very secure, with security guards and CCTV cameras everywhere, which makes residents feel safe.

+What I really appreciate is the sense of community here, people are friendly and welcoming.
+Many families have lived here for years, so neighbors often know each other well and take the time to greet one another, especially during festivals or whenever anyone needs help.

+Overall, I enjoy living in my neighborhood because it offers a comfortable lifestyle.
+It is surrounded by greenery where people can walk and exercise.
+The environment feels serene and tranquil.
+I feel lucky to live in such a vibrant and welcoming neighbourhood.